 9. Natural Chin Strap with Moustache

-Team your natural hair growth along your jaw with a mustache for a stylish by casual look.
+Team your natural hair growth along your jaw with a mustache for a stylish casual look.
 A natural chin strap means you don’t need to worry about keeping tight lines and sharp edges.
 You also don’t need to fuss about your neckline as much either.
 Meanwhile, a mustache will bring a bit more character to your face.
 This versatile look is at its best when your hair is evenly trimmed, with the number two or three settings on your trimmer the ideal length.

 10. Grey Hair Chin Strap